Thresh Build Guide by Takitsu

-Riot somehow made a champ more squishy than Sona.
 Early game is King against Seraphine.
 Fighting her level 1, 2, 3, 4, 5, is optimal.
 Once Seraphine hits 6 fights became a bit rough, but still possible to 100-0 before she does it.
 Hook or flay = Kill in lane.
 Focus on avoiding her Q poke and make an engage after.

 Hexflash Phase rush Sett is a jump scare.
 Thresh can set Sett aside with a flay and go for the carry.
 Although Sett has no escape, focusing him is a nightmare.
 Deceptively tanky, and has a rather large shield with W. Keep Sett off of your carry and avoid getting sandwiched with your minions.
 Post-6 Always be on the lookout for hexflashes, and where you are in position to Sett.
 If Sett ults you, will it smack your whole team?
 Move so that is doesnt line up with your team.